 Considering our total bill for 2011 was over $900, that’s hardly chump change.

-The lights in that bathroom were almost always on (which is why I’ve gone back now and put a motion sensing switch in there), so it’s possible that change alone put a pretty serious dent in our usage.
+The lights in that bathroom were almost always on.
+So then I put a motion sensing switch in there, so it’s possible that change alone put a pretty serious dent in our usage.

 We also replaced our 32″ CRT with a 32″ LCD TV.
 LCDs use less power than CRTs of comparable size, but the television also has a feature to turn itself off after a set period of time.
 If you go a couple of hours without changing a channel or changing the volume, it shuts itself off.
 And when it shuts itself off, it shuts off the HDMI-connected DVD player with it.